 Unlike the origin limit of the localStorage, sessionStorage is window scoped.
 For example, if a user has two browser tabs displaying documents from the same origin, those two tabs have separate sessionStorage data.
 The scripts running in one tab cannot read or overwrite the data written by scripts in the other tab, even if both tabs are visiting exactly the same page and are running exactly the same scripts.

 Q: Explain what web workers are.

-We just scratched the surface of the knowledge needed to be a top HTML5 developer.
+We just scratched the surface of the knowledge needed to be a dedicated HTML5 developer full-time or part-time.
 Finding true masters of HTML5 is a challenge.
 We hope you find the questions presented in this post to be a useful foundation in your quest for the elite few among HTML5 developers.
 Finding such candidates is well worth the effort, as they will undoubtedly have a significant positive impact on your team’s productivity and results.